gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Thank you, honored," he said, letting go and bowing slightly.
 The tralpa waved away his thanks as if it was a mosquito.

+"I didn't know you could do that,"
+Noxy said as they trudged along.

+The tralpa sniffed.
+"I'm not *completely* incompetent."

+"Then how did you wind up on that log?"
+Kulbinder rumbled.

+Yangyal gave him a dirty look.
+"I didn't 'wind up' anywhere.
+Some trolls started chasing me, and I was running too fast to mind my footing."

+*Really?* Noxy thought, but didn't say.
+On the one hand,
+she suspected that when the tralpa said he was being chased, what he meant was that he had seen a troll in the distance.
+On the other hand,
+they *had* approached her and Sensy the day before.
+She shook her head.
+The important thing now was to get home.

 The trail home seemed so long that
 Noxy started to wonder if they had taken a wrong turn.